 7. Prepare and give a workshop

-Looking from a distance, living somebody else’s idea of comfortable, I wondered if I’d ever take another leap again.
+Looking from a distance, living somebody else’s idea of comfortable, I wondered if I’d ever leap again.
 It turns out, the answer is yes.